FAQs - Frequently Asked Questions

-The College of Media offers two majors: journalism and strategic communications.
-Students in the journalism major choose one of three areas of emphasis: print journalism, television journalism, or visual journalism.
-Students in the strategic communications major choose one of two areas of emphasis: advertising or public relations.
-(Students who entered a major prior to Fall 2013 may be enrolled in the advertising or public relations majors rather than the strategic communications major.)
+The College of Media offers three majors: Journalism, Strategic Communications (Advertising or Public Relations) and Multidisciplinary Studies.
+Students in the Journalism major choose one of three areas of emphasis: print journalism, television journalism, or visual journalism.
+Students in the Strategic Communications major choose one of two areas of emphasis: Advertising or Public Relations.
+(Students who entered a major prior to Fall 2013 may be enrolled in the Advertising or Public Relations majors rather than the Strategic Communications major.)

 How do I change my major and/or minor?

 Students should regularly consult DegreeWorks, the official, online advising and degree auditing tool at WVU.
 If the student’s declared major or minor listed in DegreeWorks is incorrect, students should complete the Major/Minor Update Form.

 Can I major in one College of Media program and minor in another?